 Born in 1904 in Sydney, New South Wales, Anona was the only child of Lillian Barron nee Woodgate.
 Lillian endured an unhappy marriage to book keeper Andrew Balfour Barron, that ended in divorce in San Francisco in late 1907.
 Anona took Wilkins as a surname after her mother remarried in 1909.
 (See Note 2 below)

-Despite claims the name Anona is a native American one, it actually has Latin origins – it was the name of the Roman goddess of the Harvest.
+Despite claims the name Anona is a native American one, it actually has Latin origins – it was the name of a Roman divinity.
 As an adult, we know Anona was short and slight.
 She stood 155 centimetres (5 foot, 1 inch).
 She had fair hair and brown eyes – we know all this thanks to the very thorough details collected by US customs when she went to New York in 1939.

 19 years old but looking even younger, Anona Wilkins posing with a baby from St Margaret’s Maternity Hospital, for The Sun (Sydney) 17 August 1923, via National Library of Australia’s Trove